 Now let’s look at one of Citibank’s display ads and its corresponding post-click page:

-- The ad and post-click experience headline both have the “owning a home” narrative.
+- The ad and post-click landing page headline both have the “owning a home” narrative.

 - The images in the ad and post-click page are identical, which establishes message match.